ncats/hcase/README.md

 <img src="plots/HCASE_Method.png" alt="HCASE Method" style="height: 1000px; width:600px;"/>

+# Publication Codebase and Continuous Development

+The `publication` branch of the HCASE repository contains the source code and data files in the exact same status at the time the manuscript was under review and got accepted.
+We will keep this branch unchanged, but we continue the development and improvement of the codebase in the `main` branch.

+If you are interested in contributing to the HCASE repository please refer to the [**For Contributors**](#for-contributors) section below.

 # Test Drive HCASE

-We prepared a workflow that showcases how you can create an HCASE space and embed compounds into it that is available as `code/HCASE_Embedding_Parallel.ipynb` in the root of the HCASE repository.
+We prepared a workflow that showcases how you can create an HCASE space and embed compounds into it, potentially using multiple cores (recommended).
+It is available as `code/HCASE_Embedding_Parallel.ipynb` in the root of the HCASE repository.
 The workflows does not contain the visualization step, for that we refer you to `code/publication_workflows/HCASE_Experiments_Cherry_Picked_Scaffolds.ipynb` and `code/publication_workflows/HCASE_Experiments_KNN_in_HCASE_Space.ipynb` as starting points.

-The `code/HCASE_Embedding_Parallel.ipynb` can be executed once completing the [**Prerequisites**](https://github.com/ncats/hcase/tree/feat_parallel#process-to-replicate-the-analysis-enclosed-in-the-hcase-manuscript) - [**Setting Up Conda Environment**](https://github.com/ncats/hcase/tree/feat_parallel?tab=readme-ov-file#setting-up-conda-environment) sections (see: below).
+The `code/HCASE_Embedding_Parallel.ipynb` can be executed once completing the [**Prerequisites**](#process-to-replicate-the-analysis-enclosed-in-the-hcase-manuscript) through [**Setting Up Conda Environment**](#setting-up-conda-environment) sections (see: below).

 # For Contributors